Published By Janet Gershen-Siegel at July 12th, 2018

 Use the small business’s EIN on these credit applications.

-Are there 8 to 10 accounts reporting?
+Are there more accounts reporting?
 Then move to fleet credit.
 These are companies like BP and Conoco.
-Use this credit to buy, fix, and maintain vehicles.
+Use this credit to buy fuel, and to fix and maintain vehicles.
 Make certain to apply using the corporation’s EIN.

 Have you been sensibly managing the credit you’ve gotten up to this point?
 Then move to cash credit.
 These are companies such as Visa and MasterCard.
 Keep your SSN off these applications; use your EIN instead.

-These are service providers like Walmart and Dell, and also Home Depot, BP, and Racetrac.
 These are typically MasterCard credit cards.
-If you have 14 trade accounts reporting, then these are attainable.
+If you have more trade accounts reporting, then these are attainable.

 Know what is happening with your credit.
 Make sure it is being reported and fix any errors as soon as possible.
-Get in the practice of taking a look at credit reports and digging into the particulars, and not just the scores.
+Get in the practice of taking a look at credit reports.
+Dig into the particulars, not just the scores.

 So, what’s all this monitoring for?
 It’s to challenge any problems in your records.
 Errors in your credit report(s) can be fixed.
 But the CRAs typically want you to dispute in a particular way.

 Disputing credit report inaccuracies usually means you mail a paper letter with copies of any evidence of payment with it.
 These are documents like receipts and cancelled checks.
 Never mail the originals.
 Always send copies and retain the original copies.

 Disputing credit report inaccuracies also means you precisely spell out any charges you dispute.
 Make your dispute letter as clear as possible.
 Be specific about the issues with your report.
 Use certified mail so that you will have proof that you sent in your dispute.